ash-project/ash/documentation/topics/expressions.md

 ## Templates

 Most of the time, when you are using an expression, you will actually be creating a `template`.
 In this template, you have a few references that can be used, which will be replaced when before the expression is evaluated.
 The following references are available.
-The ones that start with `^` must be imported from `Ash.Filter.TemplateHelpers`.

 ```elixir
 ^actor(:key) # equivalent to `get_in(actor || %{}, [:key])`